 speaker

 Chief Medical Officer

 Thank you, Cedric.
 Hi, Tuzine.
-I think that similar to the wet AMD market, which started in a similar way that took physicians a little bit of time to adopt the treatments, the anti-vederov treatments, but there's continually more patients to treat.
+I think that similar to the wet AMD market, which started in a similar way that it took physicians a little bit of time to adopt the treatments, the anti-VEGF treatments, but there's continually more patients to treat.
 It doesn't stop.
-That we'll find the same thing with GA patients.
+We'll find the same thing with GA patients.
 I mean, it's the same population.
-Patients develop both diseases in both eyes and there's a lot of overlap.
-So I think this market will continue to grow.
-And that's based on my experience
+Patients develop both diseases in both eyes, and there's a lot of overlap.
+So I think this market will continue to grow, and that's based on my experience as well.

+speaker